Here are all the winners from the 2024 Grammys – rolling list

 Billy Strings – ‘Me/And/Dad’

-Molly Tuttle & Golden Highway – ‘City of Gold’
+Molly Tuttle & Golden Highway – ‘City of Gold’ – winner

 Best Traditional Blues Album